lucki1000/Advent_ESP/readme.md

 # IOT LED Advent Wreath

 This program is a dynamic Advent Wreath it checks the Google Time Server for the actual day, month and year.
-With this inforamation it calcs all advent days in the actual year.
+With this inforamation it calcs all advent days in the actual year, and power on for any advent a led.

 <p align="center">
   <span>English</span> |